denoland/manual/node/how_to_with_npm/prisma.md

 It'll ask for your PostgreSQL connection string, which you have in your `.env`.
 Paste it here.
 Then click **Create Project**.

 You'll receive a new connection string that begins with `prisma://`.
-You'll use it in the next section.

-## Set the Data Proxy Connection string in your environment.

-Replace the PostgreSQL connection string in your `.env` file with your new Data Proxy connection string.
+Let's grab that and assign it to `DATABASE_URL` in your `.env` file, replacing your PostgreSQL string from Supabase.

-Let's create a seed script to seed the database.
+Next, let's create a seed script to seed the database.

 ## Seed your Database